 On Tuesday 17 March, the government responded by announcing that all homeowners can claim a three month “holiday” from their monthly mortgage repayments.
 This was extended (on 22 May 2020) by three months to the end of October 2020.

 A mortgage holiday is when your mortgage payments are paused for a period a time.

 A mortgage holiday doesn’t mean your lender will cover the cost of your mortgage or simply wipe away three months worth of mortgage payments.
 They are not paying your mortgage for you.

 Instead, they will be allowing you to defer the payments to a later date in the future.
 This means you will see an increase in future payments.

 But different lenders may operate differently.
 So it will be important that you speak to your lender about what impact a mortgage holiday will have on the length of your mortgage term and future payments, as well as other options open to you.

-How do I apply for a mortgage holiday in the wake of COVID-19?
+How do I apply for a mortgage holiday?

 Will a mortgage holiday impact my credit rating?

 A mortgage holiday shouldn’t impact your credit rating during the coronavirus pandemic because it would be agreed in advance with your lender.